Brian Mast: Middle East

 Mast was critical of Obama's Middle East policy.
-"ISIS (Islamic State in Iraq and Syria) is as strong as it is because of a lack of US leadership," he said in 2016.
+"ISIS is as strong as it is because of a lack of US leadership," he said in 2016.
 "ISIS could have been defeated at the time of the Arab Spring if we had sent in special operations forces.
 What's being done now is too little too late.
 It's going to require an all-out military effort.
 The only way to guarantee peace is to make the enemy surrender."

 Mast views Obama's Iran nuclear deal as a betrayal by the U.S. of its own national security as well as that of Israel, Jordan, and other regional allies.
 "The deal has aligned us with a Shia regime, which is just enabling extremism.
 This is going to make it very hard to get Sunni regimes to align with us, and Putin is now the go-to player in Syria with his alliance with Assad," he said in 2016.

 Mast is "a vocal supporter of Israel and Israelis", reported The Times of Israel during his 2016 campaign.
 "If anyone was lobbing rockets into the US, guys like me would be sent to kill them, and Americans would applaud us," he said.
 In January 2015, Mast volunteered with the Israel Defense Forces (IDF) through Sar-El, working at a base outside Tel Aviv packing medical kits and moving supplies.
 Following the 2023 Hamas-led attack on Israel, Mast wore his IDF uniform in Congress.

 On November 1, 2023, in arguing for a bill to reduce humanitarian funding to Gaza during the Gaza war, Mast compared Palestinian civilians to the civilians of Nazi Germany during World War II, saying: